Project Background

 Southern California’s montane forests are unique and fundamental to the region.

-Montane forests (forests >5,000 ft elevation) are restricted to "sky islands" of mountain habitat found in the Peninsular and Transverse Ranges of Southern California, with most of the montane forest area found in the San Jacinto, San Bernardino, and San Gabriel Mountains and extending to smaller areas on mountains further north and south.
+Montane forests (forests >5,000 ft elevation) are restricted to "sky islands" of mountain habitat found in the Transverse and Peninsular mountain ranges of Southern California, with most of the montane forest area found in the San Jacinto, San Bernardino, and San Gabriel Mountains and extending to smaller areas on mountains further north and south.
 As in the Sierra Nevada, southern California montane forests are dominated by a mix of conifers (mostly pines, firs, and incense cedar) and hardwood (mostly oak) species.

-Map depicting extent of hardwood (light green) and coniferous forest (dark green) in southern California in relation to National Forest boundaries.
+Map depicting extent of montane forests in southern California in relation to mountain ranges.

 Montane forests protect the upper watersheds of all of the region's major rivers and provide important ecosystem services, including carbon sequestration, soil conservation, erosion and sedimentation reduction, plant and wildlife habitat and migration corridors, shading and cooling of surface waters, recreational opportunities, and aesthetic and spiritual connections.
 These watersheds also provide about 40% of the water used for human, agricultural, and industrial purposes in Southern California.